golang/go/doc/README.md

 ## For the release team

+The `relnote` tool, at `golang.org/x/build/cmd/relnote`, operates on the files in `doc/next`.

+As a release cycle nears completion, run `relnote todo` to get a list of unfinished release note work.

+To prepare the release notes for a release, run `relnote generate`.
+That will merge the `.md` files in `next` into a single file.

-At the start of a release development cycle, the contents of `next` should be deleted and replaced with those of `initial`.
+To begin the next release development cycle, delete the contents of `next` and replace them with those of `initial`.
 From the repo root:

     > cd doc
     > rm -r next/*
     > cp -r initial/* next

 Then edit `next/1-intro.md` to refer to the next version.

-To prepare the release notes for a release, run `golang.org/x/build/cmd/relnote generate`.
-That will merge the `.md` files in `next` into a single file.